 Mastopexy is the medical term for a breast uplift.
 It is a broad term and does not define just one operation but rather a collection of procedures designed to tighten the envelope of skin that covers the breast or alter the nipple position.
 It involves making cuts in the skin of the breast and therefore creates permanent and more visible scars.
 Breasts are smaller than your current size after mastopexy when done as a stand alone procedure.

 Alternative treatments to mastopexy: Mastopexy is an elective surgical operation.
 Alternative treatment would consist of not undergoing the surgical procedure.
-Wearing supportive under-garments to lift sagging breasts and keeping your weight stable to try not to aggravate it further.
-You can consider help form a clinical psychologist to help you better accept your current appearance if it is constantly on your mind.
+Wearing supportive under-garments to lift sagging breasts and keeping your weight stable to try not to aggravate it further are alos important.
+You can consider help from a clinical psychologist to help you better accept your current appearance if it is constantly on your mind.
 We have a very good private psychologist at Spire Hospital Leeds that we can put you in touch with.

 How do I know if I have breast sag?